ucscode/Pairs/README.md

 The Pairs library is a PHP tool designed to efficiently store and retrieve key-value pairs in a database.
 It provides a simple and flexible interface for managing data in a relational database.
 Below is a comprehensive guide on how to use the library.

+# Dedication

+This library was initially a part of [User Synthetics](https://github.com/ucscode/user-synthetics) project but was extracted to become a standalone project.

 ## Table of Contents

 - [Introduction](#introduction)